I had found this page very important to whom interest start-up services and shut-down,

 # Short-Description: Simple script to start a program at boot

-www.stuffaboutcode.comwhich will start / stop a program a boot / shutdown.
+# Description: A simple script from www.stuffaboutcode.comwhich will start / stop a program a boot / shutdown.

 ### END INIT INFO